 If someone living at your address is permanently disabled, you can get this reduction if one of the following three things applies:

 The room must be essential or of major importance to the disabled person’s well-being because of the nature and extent of their disability.
-(For example a room being used for storing dialysis equipment, but not a kitchen, bathroom or toilet).
+For example, this could be a room being used for storing dialysis equipment, but not a kitchen, bathroom or toilet.

 - the disabled person uses a wheelchair indoors; or

 - the property has a second bathroom (not just a toilet) or a second kitchen, needed by the disabled person; or